gurungprakas/project-planner/README.md

 PROJECT PLANNER

-A React Redux Firebase app to plan projects using Materialize CSS, Redux-Thunk.
+A React Redux Firebase app to plan projects using Materialize CSS, Redux-Thunk..
+Used Moment JS to format dates..